FujiwaraChoki/SkibiDB/README.md

 # SkibiDB

-A secure, lightweight, and fast Database Management System written in C++
+A windows-only, secure, lightweight, and fast Database Management System written in C++

 ## Libraries